epfl-ada/ada-2021-project-name/docs/index.md

 #### Cluster 6

-Cryptographers:
+Cryptographers being smart:

+> "One unintended consequence of quantum computation is breaking some of the cryptographic tools currently underpinning cybersecurity"

 > "Any cryptographic function is a one way street"

-> "One unintended consequence of quantum computation is breaking some of the cryptographic tools currently underpinning cybersecurity"

 > "My recommendation for people who dont have 10 years experience in cryptography is to return to old methods and use the traditional postal service"